Chisanan232/PyMock-Server/docs/development/software-architecture.md

 * ``BaseAppServer``

-Extend the web application feature about how PyMock-API should set up it?
+Extend the web application feature about how PyMock-Server should set up it?
 How to initial the web application by the customized
 Python web framework?
 How to add new API by the customized web framework?

 ```python